NinjaBunny9000/crypto-resources/Guides & Tutorials/mining-neoscrypt-pt1.md

   - Basic understanding of crypto & mining
  -  Wallet installed & encrypted for the currency you're mining
- - Current Mavis Beacon's typing skills certification (100+ wpm / 100% accuracy)
+ - Current Mavis Beacon's typing skills certification (100+ wpm at 100% accuracy)

 ---

 ## GPU & Overclocking

-While you’ll be doing this next part at your own risk, I do suggest giving it a sho t because it could mean significant improvements to your hashrate as well as potentially cut down on power consumptions while extending life expectancy of your hardware.
+While you’ll be doing this next part at your own risk, I do suggest giving it a shot because it could mean significant improvements to your hashrate as well as potentially cutting down on power consumption while extending the life expectancy of your hardware.

 ### For NVIDIA - Download & Install [MSI Afterburner](https://bitcointalk.org/index.php?topic=2565979.0)